 Keep in mind that you need to wear the jersey of the team you are supporting, otherwise they won’t let you in.
 Happened to my date that night, she wore a neutral shirt and they refused her entry until I bought her a new Buriram jersey on the stands in front of the stadium for 700 Baht.

 Where to buy tickets for football games in Bangkok?

 Many Thai football matches, especially games of the national team, are sold out in advance.
 You can book your ticket online on Thai Ticket Major.
-There is usually a 20 baht booking fee involved for each ticket.
-Print out the receipt and go to the 7/11 convenient store, after paying they give you the confirmation paper that allows you to pick up the ticket on the match day at the stadium (recommended one hour before kick off).
+There is usually a 20 Baht booking fee involved for each ticket.
+Print out the receipt (or have it ready on your phone) and go to 7 Eleven, after paying they give you the confirmation paper that allows you to pick up the ticket on the match day at the stadium (recommended one hour before kick off).

 Even if you attending a normal Thai Premier League match, it might be hard to get a ticket by just showing up ten minutes before kick off, so just to be on the safe side and you really want to see a game, book it online.